 It is a hemorrhagic virus, which means it can cause bleeding, although 8 out of every 10 people with the virus have no symptoms.
 If it affects the liver, kidneys, or spleen, it can be fatal.

 The disease is endemic to a number of West African countries.
-There are estimated to be between 100,000 and 300,000 cases of Lassa fever per year and approximately 5,000 deaths due to the disease.
-However, these are only crude estimates as the reporting of cases is not consistent across all areas.
+Rough estimates suggest there are between 100,000 and 300,000 cases of Lassa fever each year in West Africa, and approximately 5,000 deaths due to the disease.

-In some areas of Liberia and Sierra Leone, 10-15% of all hospital admissions are due to Lassa fever, indicating a serious and widespread impact in those areas.1
+In some areas of Liberia and Sierra Leone, 10 to 16 percent of all hospital admissions are due to Lassa fever, indicating a serious and widespread impact in those areas.

-- Lassa fever is spread by the multimammate rat (Mastomys natalensis)
+- It is spread through the feces and urine of the multimammate rat (Mastomys natalensis).

-- Lassa fever's symptoms are varied and include pulmonary, cardiac and neurological problems
+- Symptoms are varied and include pulmonary, cardiac, and neurological problems.

 What is Lassa fever?